-It was my second visit to Amsterdam and this time I stayed longer than a day.
-This time around, I gave myself three days of museum hopping, tip toeing through the tulips and eating!
-I had a list of places that I wanted to try and I hit all of them.
-Thank goodness for all the walking I did to burn off everything I ate.
-I may have not made it out of Amsterdam, which does not sound like a bad thing!
+It was my second visit to Amsterdam, and this time I was on my own and stayed longer than a day.
+I gave myself several days of museum hopping, tip toeing through the tulips, and straight up eating.
+I had a list of places that I wanted to try, and I hit all of them.
+Thank goodness for all the walking I did, just to burn off everything that I ate.

 My First Syrian Food Experience

-It all started when I told my Airbnb hostess that I was a food/ travel blogger and if she could suggest a place that locals enjoyed.
-She recommended Restaurant Sham and asked if I wanted to try Syrian food.
-I have never tried it before and was very curious.
-Luckily Sham was a couple blocks down from my accomodations.
+It all started when I told my Airbnb hostess that I was a food and travel blogger, and if she could suggest a place that locals enjoyed.
+She recommended Restaurant Sham, after asking if I wanted to try Syrian food.
+I have never tried it before, and was very curious.
+Luckily, Sham was a couple blocks down from my accomodations.

-With the recommendations of my helpful server, I ordered the various kebabs so I could taste each one.
-My favorite was the traditional minced meat kabob as I have always been a fan of it.
-I also tried the hummus, Syrian salad, rice, Syrian tea and baklava.
+With the recommendations of my helpful server at Sham, I ordered the various kebabs. so I could taste each one.
+My favorite was the traditional minced meat kabob, as I have always been a fan of minced meat.
+I also tried the hummus, Syrian salad, rice, Syrian tea, and baklava.
 Everything was full of flavor and my dining experience was extraordinary.

 For restaurant information and location, please visit their website – Restaurant Sham